core-wg/senml-versions/draft-ietf-core-senml-versions.md

 # Feature: Secondary Units {#secondary-units}

-The feature "Secondary Units" (code number 4) indicates that secondary unit names {{-units}} MAY be be used in the "u" field of SenML Records, in addition to the primary unit names already allowed by {{-senml}}.
+The feature "Secondary Units" (code number 4) indicates that secondary unit names {{-units}} MAY be used in the "u" field of SenML Records, in addition to the primary unit names already allowed by {{-senml}}.

 Note that the most basic use of this feature simply sets the SenML